A Kontsevich integral of order 1: The space of -diagrams

 \subsection{$1$T and $2$T relations}

-A $V$-diagram is set to $0$ when it has an ordinary chord $\left\lbrace a, b\right\rbrace$ such that no other chords have endpoints in the interval $(a,b)$ (Figure~\ref{pic:1T2T}a).
-This is still called the $1$T relation, by analogy with the $1$T relation in $\A^0$. \begin{remark} In the settings of the Kontsevich integral, the $1$T relation is usually stated in terms of chords which do not intersect other chords.
-In fact, in $\D^0$ modulo $4$T, the two versions are equivalent because of \cite[Theorem 7]{BarNatanVKI}.
+Recall from Section~\ref{sec:VC} that a chord $\left\lbrace a, b\right\rbrace$ is called isolated when no other chords have endpoints in the interval $(a,b)$.
+A $V$-diagram is set to $0$ when it has an isolated ordinary chord (Figure~\ref{pic:1T2T}a).
+This is still called the $1$T relation, by analogy with the $1$T relation in $\A^0$. \begin{remark} In the settings of the Kontsevich integral, the $1$T relation is sometimes stated in terms of chords that do not intersect other chords, which seems more general than the version with isolated chords.
+In fact, in $\D^0$ modulo $4$T, the two are equivalent because of \cite[Theorem 7]{BarNatanVKI}\footnote{This theorem implies that up to the $4$T relations, the multiplication of ordinary chord diagrams via concatenation could be just as well defined by cutting one of the two diagrams anywhere along the line and inserting the other diagram there.}.
 This equivalence is not expected to hold in the present case in $\D^1$.
-However, in both settings, neither the good properties of the integral nor the equations yielded by Vassiliev's spectral sequence require more than the local version. \end{remark}
+However, be it in $\D^0$ or $\D^1$, neither the good properties of the integral nor Vassiliev's equations actually require more than the version involving isolated chords. \end{remark}

-The $2$T relation affects such isolated chords that participate in a $V$.
+The $2$T relation affects isolated chords that participate in a $V$.
 Given a chord diagram and a choice of an endpoint of a chord, there are two ways to attach an isolated chord to this endpoint and form a $V$-diagram.
-The sum of these two $V$-diagrams is set to $0$ (Figure~\ref{pic:1T2T}b)\footnote{As usual when several incomplete diagrams are represented within the same equation, it is implied that they are all identical outside the visible area.}.
+The sum of these two $V$-diagrams is set to $0$ (Figure~\ref{pic:1T2T}b).
+As usual when several incomplete diagrams are represented within the same equation, it is implied that they are all identical outside the visible area.